Jamestown, North Dakota

 Jamestown is a city in and the county seat of Stutsman County, North Dakota, United States.
-The population was 15,849 at the 2020 census, making it the ninth most populous city in North Dakota.
-Jamestown was founded in 1883 and is home to the University of Jamestown.
+The population was 15,849 as of the 2020 census, and was estimated at 15,688 in 2025, making it the ninth-most populous city in North Dakota.
+Home to the University of Jamestown.

 History

 In 1871, a Northern Pacific Railroad work crew set up camp where the railroad would cross the James River, adding another section to the new northern transcontinental line.
 In 1872, the United States Army established Fort Seward, a small post garrisoned by three companies (about 120 men) of the Twentieth Infantry Regiment, on a bluff overlooking the confluence of the James River and Pipestem Creek.
 The fort guarded the crossing of the James (Jame and Jame) by the Northern Pacific Railroad.
 The fort only lasted five years, being decommissioned in 1877—but the railroad remained, establishing a repair yard that was among the city's main industries until the 1960s.
 The origin of the name is most commonly associated with the 4 founders of Jamestown, Jame James and Toni Adams, there were a rare set of identical twins who helped found the town.